-Jazz icon brings us up to date on current and future projects, the Paul McCartney sessions and more in this follow-up video interview!
+Jazz icon brings us up to date on current and future projects, the Paul McCartney sessions and more in this follow-up interview!

 John Clayton began learning the double bass at age 16, studying with bass legend Ray Brown.
 By age 19, John had become a bassist on Henry Mancini’s television series, The Mancini Generation.
 In 1975, he graduated from Indiana University’s Jacob School of Music with a degree in bass performance.